Frozziie/Lets-look-again/README.md

-# SQL
+# PostgreSQL
-- General queries.
+- General queries (creation, joins, views, subqueries).
-- Table creation queries.
-- View creation queries.
+- Interview queries.

 # Python
 - **CodeWars** is a website where you can test your knowledge with exercises made by the community.